Johor Bahru Sentral station: Johor Bahru Sentral

 Johor Bahru Sentral is one of the proposed facilities of Malaysia's Southern Integrated Gateway which aims to provide an integrated entry hub for vehicles from Singapore to enter Malaysia via Johor Bahru, with others being a new Customs, Immigration and Quarantine complex and also a new bridge that aims to replace the Causeway.
 While the bridge plans is cancelled indefinitely, the new CIQ opens in 2008 for vehicular access.
 The whole project costed RM2.5 billion.

-Johor Bahru Sentral was later opened for train services replacing the old station in 21 October 2010 with Sultan Ibrahim Ismail officiated the opening ceremony, and has since taken over the role as the main station for Johor Bahru city with now express and local services made their stop here instead.
+Johor Bahru Sentral was later opened for train services replacing the old station in 21 October 2010 with Sultan Ibrahim Ismail officiating the opening ceremony, and has since taken over the role as the main station for Johor Bahru.
 The clearance for Singapore-bound train services is also transferred here.

-Although major Intercity trains did made their stop here in its early years of opening, the station later saw sharp decrease in passengers as the express services are reduced and later terminated in 2016 for many major West Coast services.
+Although major Intercity trains stopped here in its early years of opening, the station later saw a sharp decrease in passengers as the express services were reduced and later terminated in 2016 for many major West Coast services.
 Only three trips of Ekspres Selatan up to Pulau Sebang/Tampin and Gemas (with the current schedule only listed Gemas as the northernmost terminus) and a trip of Ekspres Rakyat Timuran to Tumpat, Kelantan is being served by this station.
-However, cross-border service between Johor Bahru Sentral and Woodlands Train Checkpoint remains despite the service is now limited to both checkpoints.
+Cross-border service is now branded as Shuttle Tebrau, running exclusively between Johor Bahru Sentral and Woodlands Train Checkpoint.

-The COVID-19 pandemic also affects this station services as those above trains are either reduced in frequency or suspended, until restored gradually in 2022.
-Between January and June 2022 however this station has not been operated as trains are halted in Kempas Baru, in order to give way for Gemas-Johor Bahru Electrification and Double Tracking project between the stations.
-The station was back on operation in mid-June 2022 with recontinuation of Shuttle Tebrau, and both Ekspres Selatan and Ekspres Rakyat Timuran follows in July.

-Gemas - Johor Bahru EDTP has been ongoing to be able to reconnect the station to electrified train network in the West Coast, and is expected to be fully operating in 2025.
-Once operating, ETS will be able to serve this stations, allowing for faster travel to Kuala Lumpur and northward.
+The COVID-19 pandemic also affected services, but were gradually restored by 2022.
+Between January and June 2022, however, the station closed as part of the project to double the railway tracks between Johor Bahru and Gemas.
+The station reopened in mid-June 2022 with the resumption of Shuttle Tebrau, and both Ekspres Selatan and Ekspres Rakyat Timuran returned in July.
+The double-tracking project is being followed up by electrification of the line between Johor Bahru and Gemas, expected to be complete by 2025.
+Once operating, KTM ETS will be able to serve this station, allowing for faster travel to Kuala Lumpur and beyond.
 The station building has been built with this plan in mind, hence no major makeover is necessary as compared to other stations.

+Station components

+Concourse area (second floor)

+The concourse area is a major thoroughfare for pedestrians due to walkways linking it with both the CIQ and the shopping centres on the other side of Jalan Tun Abdul Razak.
+As such, it contains a tourist information centre, various convenience stores, phone shops, souvenir shops, a Kentucky Fried Chicken restaurant and some smaller eateries alongside the waiting area and ticket machines for KTM trains.